 At OA you will work hard and get dirty.
 Don't let your clothes hold you back.
-Your on-campus clothes do not need to be "outdoorsy" or "trek" items, but stick to things that are functional and durable.
+Your on-campus clothes do not need to be "trek" or "outdoorsy" items, but stick to things that are functional and durable.
 Leave items that are fragile, delicate, or of great sentimental value at home.